-Are you a budding musician wanting to get the best digital pianos under $500 or a pianist shopping for cheaper backup instrument?
+Are you a budding musician wanting to get the best digital pianos under $500 or a pianist shopping for the cheaper backup instruments?
 Whatever your purpose is, the budget of around $500 is just alright.
 Going too low will leave you with some crappy options unless you’re very lucky or are wise enough.

 Especially when you are a newbie, the common pitfall will be to pick the shiniest, if not the cheapest one available without any consideration.
 So, aside from making a list of the 10 top digital pianos, we also include a simple buying guide below.
 We made this roundup article for you to be a wise buyer and eventually have the digital piano that you need.

 Top 10 Best Digital Pianos Under $500

 Yamaha tops our list because, in reality, beginners and professionals alike go to Yamaha for their piano needs.
 And, if you are looking for the best digital piano under $500, its Yamaha P45 won’t disappoint you.
 It comes 88-note weighted keys that are heavier on the low and lighter on high-end — like a real acoustic piano.

 With Yamaha’s Advanced Wave Memory (AWM) Stereo Sampling, you’ll play deeper, richer and more authentic acoustic piano sounds with each trigger of the keys.
 It has Dual mode, so you can combine two voices, plus 64-note polyphony for more flexibility.
 It comes with a simple, single-button operation, which you’ll use to access metronome, play demo songs and change voices.